Alcohol can damage the heart or interfere with the way it works if you have:

 Irregular heart beat (arrhythmias)

-Binge drinking and long-term high-risk drinking can affect how quick your heart beats.
+Binge drinking and high-risk drinking over a long time can affect how quick your heart beats.

 Alcohol can make the heart beat too quickly, or irregularly.
-These heart rate abnormalities are called arrhythmias.
+Heart rhythm problems are called arrhythmias.